Sagay, Negros Occidental: Bato

-Sometime in 1929, Bato, then a forestall land with few inhabitants was a place of gathering of people living in the hinterlands.
+Sometime in 1929, Bato, then a forested land with few inhabitants was a place of gathering of people living in the hinterlands.
 There used to be a place called “tabu”, where people from the hinterlands meet for recreation like cockfighting (“tari”) or horse fighting in a clearing area near the Himoga-an River where a big rock (“bato”) was a landmark.
 The place was also used by the people during “tabu”, a day set by them for marketing or bartering their products.
 For the few residents of the place, this clearing also served as a place of recreation.
 For people who visited the place for recreation or for economic reasons, they named the place Bato because of the big rock.